Substra/substra/references/sdk_schemas.md

 ```

 ## FunctionSpec
-Specification for creating a function
+Specification for creating an function

 note : metadata field does not accept strings containing '__' as dict key
 ```text